-The 14-25 Progressions Team staff work with Sheffield schools in matching learners with Alternative Provision from within our Alternative Provision Network.
+The 14-25 Progressions Team staff work with Sheffield schools in matching students with alternative provision from within our Alternative Provision Network.
 The team are able to meet with learners, school staff and parent/carers to ensure that the learners are given information and guidance relating to the provision on offer and progression routes post-16.

-The Officers work closely with a variety of approved Providers and multi-agency workers to support the young people, monitor attendance and achievements to help solve any day-to-day problems that may arise.
+The officers work closely with a variety of approved providers and multi-agency workers to support the young people, monitor attendance and achievements and help solve any day-to-day problems that may arise.
 The team also monitor contractual compliance and Quality Assurance of provision across the network.